aaronland/go-geotagged-show/README.md

 ```
 $> ./bin/show -h
-Command-line tool for showing a folder of geotagged photos on a map from an on-demand web server.
+Command-line tool for showing one or more collections of geotagged photos on a map from an on-demand web server.
 Usage:
-	 ./bin/show path(N) path(N)
+	 ./bin/show uri(N) uri(N)
 Valid options are:
+  -flickr-client-uri string
+    	This is a helper flag.
+If defined, any of the URIs with the "flickr://" scheme passed to the (show) tool containing the string "{flickr-client-uri}" will have those strings wil be replaced with this value.
+Expected to be a valid aaronland/go-flickr-api/client.Client URI
+  -flickr-root-uri string
+    	This is a helper flag.
+If defined, any of the URIs with the "flickr://" scheme passed to the (show) tool containing the string "{flickr-root-uri}" will have those strings wil be replaced with this value.
+Expected to be a string-encoded set of query parameters that can be passed to the aaronland/go-flickr-api/fs.ReadDir method.
   -map-provider string
     	Valid options are: leaflet, protomaps (default "leaflet")
   -map-tile-uri string